sDos280/Digit-Recognition-Raypyc/README.md

    digit on the canvas,
    and the application will provide a prediction for the drawn digit.

+## Acknowledgements

+The machine learning model used for digit recognition is based on the work in the [number-recognizer](https://github.com/mauro-balades/number-recognizer/tree/main) repository.
+I extend my sincere thanks for providing the network architecture and inspiration for this project.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code for